 - solid component usually enhances vividly

-- iso to hyperintense c.f. grey matter
+- solid component iso to hyperintense to grey matter

-- little surrounding vasogenic oedema
+- little surrounding vasogenic edema

 DSA - angiography

 Despite vivid enhancement, pleomorphic xanthoastrocytomas are usually avascular on angiography 2